abarnhard/abarnhard.github.io/about.md

 permalink: /about/
 ---

 I'm Adam Barnhard.
-I'm a predominately JavaScript focused full stack developer.
+I'm a full stack developer building solutions predominantly with JavaScript, Ruby, & Python.

 This is my personal blog.